dgroomes/my-software/nushell/README.md

   time, I can jam them into a file like `env-common.nu` and source that from `env.nu`.
 * [x] DONE Implement a `git switch default pull` command.
 * [x] DONE Bash completion via external completer.
 This was a large effort.
+* [ ] SKIP (Not feasible.
+SDKMAN is all bash code, which makes sense.
+I thought maybe there was a core of Groovy/Java, but it's all Bash) 'How can I use SDKMAN with Nushell?
+It only supports Bash and Zsh and there's quite a bit of shell code.
+I would have to write a decent amount of Nu code, might be feasible.
+* [ ] Java version management: switch/install.
+This is going to be somewhat sophisticated, but also should play to Nushell's strengths and is a good opportunity for me to learn a bit more about the Adoptium/Temurin project for OpenJDK (as far as a user goes, not a contributor).
+Maybe figure something out for Gradle too but that's diminishing returns.

 ## Reference